walkerdustin/genAI-concept-search/README.md

 Create New Key
 Then the credentials.json file is downloaded
 Save it somewhere
-Then put the path to that file into the environment Variable
+Then put the path to that file into the Environment Variable

 ```python
 os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = 'C:/Git_Repos/try-out-vertex-ai-20aaf5516b7c.json'